He is always with you

 Our theme for this month: “Take care of yourself”

-Our thought for today: “Less is more”
+Our thought for today: “He is always with you”

 God bless,